madprops/curls/README.md

 To view and edit a curl there's some html pages available but you are encouraged to use your own tools to view and edit.

+---

 Edit one:

 ```
 curl -X POST -d "curl=mycurl&key=mykey&text=mytext" https://curls.website/edit
 ```

+If the edit was successful it will return "ok".

+---

 Get current status of one:

 ```
 curl https://curls.website/[curl]
 ```

+---

 Get data of one or more (json response):